GSA/Section508.gov/_pages/manage/2023-03-28-manage-gwaa-faq.md

 Yes, component level data will be shared with the parent agency upon submittal.

 ## How will reported data be used?
-GSA, in consultation with OMB, will prepare and submit to Congress a comprehensive assessment that includes information identifying the metrics and data collected, compliance by each agency, and by the federal government generally, a detailed description of the actions, activities, and other efforts made by GSA over the year preceding [report] submission to support compliance at agencies and any planned efforts in the coming year to improve compliance at agencies, and a list of recommendations that agencies or Congress may take to help support that compliance.
+GSA, in consultation with OMB, will prepare and submit to Congress a comprehensive assessment that includes information identifying the metrics and data collected, compliance by each agency, and by the federal government generally, a detailed description of the actions, activities, and other efforts made by GSA over the year preceding to support compliance at agencies and any planned efforts in the coming year to improve compliance at agencies, and a list of recommendations that agencies or Congress may take to help support that compliance.

 The goals of GSA's analysis are to:
 <ol type="a">